Coronavirus (Covid-19) resources

 We’re offering a new enhanced webinar programme to support you during this time.
 Our webinars usually take place at lunchtimes and are free to attend.
 Topics range from scenario forecasting to productivity and wellbeing.

-If you're an AAT affiliate, AATQB, MAAT, FMAAT or licensed member, use the AAT Knowledge Hub for technical articles, podcasts, webinars and e-learning to develop your skills through the lockdown period.
+If you're an AAT affiliate, AATQB, MAAT, FMAAT or licensed member, use AAT Knowledge Hub for technical articles, podcasts, webinars and e-learning to develop your skills through this period.